saanrhyne/writeups/README.md

 Just putting these out there in case they help somebody learn, and to track my own progress in CTFs.

 ## Writeups
-Here are the writeups I've made for some of the competitions I've done.
+Here are the writeups I've made (or are going to make) for some of the competitions I've done.
 You can find more info on how reliable of a source I am (rankings in CTFs) below.

+### BCACTF 6.0
+* Molasses
+* Japanese Lyrics OSINT
+* ez-xor
+* BMovie

 ### IERAE CTF 2025
 * misc/DiNo.1